Before & Afters

-Dr. Buckingham has years of training and experience in performing rhinoplasty, the plastic surgery procedure designed to alter the size and/or shape of the nose.
+Doctors Edward Buckingham and Erin Smith offer Rhinoplasty solutions for patients in Austin & Sunset Valley, TX.
+Dr. Buckingham has years of training and experience in performing the popular Rhinoplasty procedure in Austin, TX.
+Rhinoplasty is a plastic surgery procedure designed to alter the size and/or shape of the nose.
 Rhinoplasty enhances the appearance of the nose and allows it to complement the other facial features.
 An overly large or dominant nose can be reduced to bring more attention to captivating eyes or an attractive smile.
 Even slight surgical alterations to the structure of the nose can provide dramatic improvements by harmonizing the facial features and improving a male or female profile.

 Dr. Buckingham is board certified by the American Board of Facial Plastic and Reconstructive Surgery and the American Board of Otolaryngology.
 He has extensive experience in primary rhinoplasty, as well as secondary rhinoplasty.
 Each case is carefully reviewed by Dr. Buckingham to determine a plan for refinement and adjustment.
 Some patients who visit Buckingham Center require a cosmetic tip refinement or a dorsal adjustment, while others require significant straightening and a complete reconstruction of the nose’s structure to improve its appearance and function.
 Dr. Buckingham will explain the rhinoplasty options available to you, along with his recommended treatment plan, during a consultation at Buckingham Center.